RobJellinghaus/DistributedState/README.md

 Both owner objects and proxies wrap "local" objects which actually instantiate the interesting behavior.
-Messages (e.g. gameplay events, user commands, etc.) sent to owner objects get relayed reliably to proxies; messages sent to proxies get relayed to the owner, which decides what to do (the command may be stale so the owner may ignore it, etc.).
+Messages (e.g. gameplay events, user commands, etc.) sent to owner objects get relayed reliably to proxies; messages sent to proxies get relayed (reliably) to the owner, which decides what to do (the command may be stale so the owner may ignore it, etc.).

 So the owner object is authoritative over the state of its proxies, and the proxies are all kept in lockstep with its state.